vishalchovatiya/Linux-System-Programming/Vim CrashCourse.md

 Step 3 Go up and down until copy area complete.

-Step 4 Press yy which is copy(yank) the selected area(press ‘y’ key twice).
+Step 4 Press yy which is copy(yank) the selected area(press â€˜yâ€™ key twice).

 Step 5 Go with cursor where you want to paste copied data and press p.

 =>>> Auto Detecting/Completing Words (Faster)

-In Insert mode, just type the start of a word, then type Ctrl+p, just see the magic…
+In Insert mode, just type the start of a word, then type Ctrl+p, just see the magicâ€¦

 =>>> Use Mouse in Vim